-- Each time you press the <INF0.> button, the screen display will change. - Display the electronic level. - If the electronic level does not appear, set [¥3: [NFO] button display options] so that the electronic level can be displayed.
+- Each time you press the <INFO.> button, the screen display will change. - Display the electronic level.

 Check the camera's tilt.

 - The horizontal and vertical tilt are displayed in 1° increments. - When the red line turns green, it indicates that the tilt is almost corrected.